Hot Take: Glamping Is Better in the Snow

 Another way to spend a winter night under the stars is by booking a tour with the Icelandic company Buubble, which includes a night in one of its fully transparent bubble accommodations.
 Each heated “room” has a double bed, ventilation systems that keep the interiors fresh and dry, plenty of extra blankets, and unencumbered views of the surrounding landscape.
 Bathrooms and kitchen facilities are located in a nearby cabin.

 The company offers two tours, the Golden Circle Iceland Tour, which visits Thingvellir National Park, Geysir Hot Spring, Gullfoss Waterfall, and the Secret Lagoon, and the South Coast Tour, which stops at Seljalandsfoss and Skogafoss Waterfalls and Black Sand Beach.
-With only nine bubbles available on the former tour and six on the latter, these trips book up fast!
+Tours have limited availability and book up fast!

 Even when the ground is covered in snow, the domes at WhitePod hotel stay cozy.